e-300/Remote-Execution-Agent/README.md

 - [ ] Verify SSH key has minimal permissions on remote server
 - [ ] Consider running the agent in a container
 - [ ] Enable Tailscale ACLs to restrict access
+- [ ] Run check_setup.py to verify dependencies are installed correctly

 ## 🏗️ Project Structure